qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/slidebar.rst

 Description
 -----------

-The SlideBar widget can be used as a replacement for a :doc:`Scroll` container if scrolling is only needed in one direction.
-In contrast to the Scroll container the SlideBar uses :doc:`RepeatButtons <RepeatButton>` instead of scroll bars to do the scrolling.
-It is used e.g. in :doc:`tab views <TabView>`.
+The SlideBar widget can be used as a replacement for a :doc:`scroll` container if scrolling is only needed in one direction.
+In contrast to the Scroll container the SlideBar uses :doc:`RepeatButtons <repeatbutton>` instead of scroll bars to do the scrolling.
+It is used e.g. in :doc:`tab views <tabview>`.

 .. _pages/widget/slidebar#demos: